 DIEP Flap Breast Reconstruction

-Patients from Darien, Stamford, Fairfield, and other Connecticut communities can also opt for DIEP flap breast reconstruction, one of the most advanced breast reconstruction surgery techniques.
+Patients in and around Norwalk, Fairfield, and Bridgeport can also opt for DIEP flap breast reconstruction, one of the most advanced breast reconstruction surgery techniques.

 DIEP Flap Reconstruction Procedure

 DIEP (deep inferior epigastric perforator) breast reconstruction is a free flap technique that uses fat and skin from the abdominal area to reconstruct the breast.
 Its advantage is that little to no muscle flap is removed from the abdominal wall.
 During the DIEP flap procedure, an incision is made along the bikini line, and a portion of abdominal skin and fat are removed.
 The skin and fat are then placed into the breast area to form the desired shape and attached microsurgically to an artery and vein in the underarm or chest.
 Next, the abdominal area is tightened and the incision is closed.
 Due to its complexity, this procedure may take from four-to-eight hours per breast.

 DIEP Flap Reconstruction Results

 Patients achieve a reconstructed breast that is soft and natural looking after the DIEP flap procedure.
 Also, since muscle tissue is not used during surgery, DIEP flap breast reconstruction allows for a faster recovery of abdominal strength.
 To find out if you are a good candidate for DIEP flap breast reconstruction, contact Dr. Kishinevsky to set up a consultation.